 Board of Immigration Appeals

 In amicus briefs submitted in the Second, Third, Fourth, Sixth, Seventh, Eighth, and Tenth Circuits, the Council urged the courts to find, consistent with the definition of the term “admitted” in the INA, that the bar to eligibility for a waiver under INA § 212(h), which applies to certain noncitizens who have been “admitted to the United States as an alien lawfully admitted for permanent residence,” refers only to noncitizens who were admitted in LPR status at a port of entry, as distinct from those who adjusted to LPR status post-entry.
 All of these courts, as well as the Fifth, Ninth, and Eleventh Circuits, agreed with this interpretation; the Eighth Circuit was the sole court to uphold the BIA’s contrary interpretation.
 In May 2015, after ten Courts of Appeals rejected its interpretation of the INA § 212(h), the BIA finally acquiesced to the majority opinion and withdrew its earlier precedent decisions which held otherwise.
 See Matter of J-H-J-, 26 I&N Dec.
 563 (BIA 2015).

 Mendoza Leiba v.
 Holder, No. 11-1845 (4th Cir. amicus brief submitted Dec.
 7, 2011).
-The LAC participated in oral argument on September 20, 2012.
-In a precedent decision, the court reversed the agency, instead interpreting the statute as urged by the LAC.
+The Council participated in oral argument on September 20, 2012.
+In a precedent decision, the court reversed the agency, instead interpreting the statute as urged by the Council.
 Read our statement.